Guidelines and Rules

 • Preferences regarding scheduling times may be taken into account, but cannot be guaranteed.
 Priority will be given in order of registration/payment of fees.
 It is important to indicate in the Registration process if there are times your band cannot possibly perform or if some musicians are in other bands.
 PLEASE NOTE: Bands will not be scheduled in the same sessions as their solo/ensembles or workshops.
 The schedule for band, solo and ensemble performances will be posted within two weeks of registrations closing.

 • Late entries may be accepted at the discretion of the NZCBA Committee in conjunction with the Festival Organisers.

 • Withdrawal of a band, ensemble, or soloist two weeks prior to the Festival will result in a full refund of registration fees.
-After this time, refunds are at the discretion of the NZCBA Committee.
+After this time, refunds are at the discretion of the NZCBA Executive.

 • All decisions regarding the application and administration of the Festival Guidelines and Rules are at the discretion of the NZCBA Executive.

 • It is expected that bands attending the Festival will support other bands by watching other performances in the auditorium.